-Top 5 Naam Japa Counter Apps to Track Your 1 Crore Jaap Goal
+Top 5 Best Naam Japa Counter Apps (2026, Updated): Free Download

 Consistently tracking japa turns an abstract spiritual intention into a visible, achievable goal, which strongly increases daily follow-through and habit formation in any practice.
 When devotees see their total malas and lifetime count rising over time, it creates a sense of progress that motivates them to return to chanting even on busy or low-energy days.